cass-degrees/CASS-Degrees-Code/SETUP.md

 3. Install the extra dependencies for WeasyPrint, the framework that enables PDF generation.
 Follow the instructions on the WeasyPrint installation guide to install the GTK+ libraries: https://weasyprint.readthedocs.io/en/stable/install.html

-4. Pip install everything in the requirements.txt file
+4. Pip install everything in the requirements.txt file.

 5. Setup and configure all your platform-specific software (e.g. Nginx, Gunicorn) so that it is ready to work with Django.